pflanze/utf-8-lineseparator/docs/design.md

         const char *mystralias = ms.value;
     }

-When it seems unclear what code the macros generate, run `make expand` and look at the file with the name of the binary but with the suffix `.E.c` (`utf-8-lineseparator.E.c` or `test.E.c`).
+When it seems unclear what code the macros generate, compile with `-E` or run `make expand` and look at the file with the name of the binary but with the suffix `.E.c` (`utf-8-lineseparator.E.c` or `test.E.c`).

 Since the `DEFTYPE_Option` macro creates a new type name by simply appending the name of the type given as its argument to